joviwyel/MovieDB/README.md

    ## Instruction of deployment:

+  You can either use gui to deploy war file into Tomcat or do it in Terminal.
+By gui: Go to AWS Tomcat manager webapp -> WAR file to delpoy -> Choose File and deploy.

+Use Terminal:

+Inside your repo, use 'mvn package' to build the war file.
+Copy war file into Tomcat webapps folder `cp ./target/*.war /var/lib/tomcat9/webapps/` After that, Tomcat web apps should have the new war file "css122b-spring21-team-10-p1".

    ## Collaborations and Work Distribution:

    Both member created all 5 instances, did all Single version and Scaled version JMeter test.